kensuchy/Digital-History-Repository/pages/essay-01.md

 Leave an empty line between headings and paragraphs.

+{% include feature/line-chart.html data="sotu-20th-century" topic="America as world power" %}

+I thought this graph was interesting because the topic is about America as a world power but the high points of the topic were during the fifties and sixties.
+I would thought that America as a world power would have been more in the seventies and eighties when the Soviet Union fell and the US became more dominant.

 *This is a story of a man named Jed.*

 **A poor mountaineer who barely kept his family fed!**